openssl/openssl/doc/designs/quic-design/quic-api.md

 - `SSL_MODE_ENABLE_PARTIAL_WRITE`: Implemented.
-If this mode is set during a non-partial-write `SSL_write` operation spanning multiple `SSL_write` calls, this operation is aborted and partial write mode begins immediately.
+If this mode is set during a non-partial-write `SSL_write` operation spanning multiple `SSL_write` calls, this mode does not take effect until the non-partial write operation is completed.

 - `SSL_MODE_ACCEPT_MOVING_WRITE_BUFFER`: Implemented.